 altered state | 0,25 | 0,22 | 0,23 | 0,40 | 0,13 |

-Now I will equalize the scales of individual qualities by transforming their values to comparable dimensions.
-I will use 1st degree polynomials with the following, previously calculated parameters (I assumed scaling each value to the range from 0 to 1):
+Next, I will standardize the scales of each quality by transforming their values into comparable dimensions.
+I will utilize 1st degree polynomials with the previously calculated parameters (assuming scaling each value to the range from 0 to 1):

 purity